Mental Health

 Individual Therapy

-I work with individual adult clients in Washington State.
-I offer Telehealth services statewide and in-person sessions in Seattle.
+I work with adult clients throughout Washington State via Telehealth and in-person in Seattle.

 I am a private pay practice with the exception of Kaiser.
 I provide Superbills for clients seeking out-of-network reimbursement.
 My fee for a 50-minute individual therapy session is $190.